Alfred Hui: Singing career

 In February 2018, Hui released a new single "An Actor Prepares" (演員的自我修養), which ranked first at three song charts.
 He then collaborated with Mark Lui to release a love song named "Devoted Lover" (恐怖情人).
 In May, Hui announced that he was preparing for his first concert in Hong Kong Coliseum, which was considered as an achievement by singers in Hong Kong.
 In August, he held a solo concert KKBOX Simply Me Simply Alfred, where he announced the confirmation of a concert at the Coliseum, which was held on March 23, 2019.

 In August 2018, Hui collaborated with RubberBand's Mau Hou Cheong and released a new single "Spare A Listen" (停半分鐘聽一闋歌) as a tribute to Cantopop.
 In November, he released a new song "Innocence" (白紙), which was composed and produced by his friend Yu Yat Yiu.
 In the same month, Hui announced the release of his first self-titled album Alfred Hui on November 27.

 In 2019, to commemorate his tenth year since his debut, Hui released his tenth album Ten (拾).
 The album won the Best Male Artist Album Award at the 43rd RTHK Top 10 Gold Songs Awards.

-In 2020, Alfred Hui released a concept album Negative with the theme of "negativity".
+In 2020, Hui released a concept album Negative with the theme of "negativity".
 In the same year, Hui served as one of the judges in the fourth round of ViuTV's King Maker III.
 His frank and candid performance on the program, along with his eloquent comments received a lot of praise.

-At the end of 2020, Alfred Hui won the first "Gold Award for Male Singer" in his singing career at the 2020 Ultimate Song Chart Awards Presentation.
+At the end of 2020, Hui won the first "Gold Award for Male Singer" in his singing career at the 2020 Ultimate Song Chart Awards Presentation.
 The award was regarded as one of the highest achievements in the music industry.
 Hui was the first male singer who debuted in the 2010s to win the award.
 His title song "Feebleness" (無力感) in Negative has also been listed as one of the top ten songs at the Presentation.

-On March 17, 2021, Alfred Hui announced on his social network that his contract with Warner Music Hong Kong had officially expired, saying that he would focus his work as a dentist temporarily and plan to explore the Taiwanese music market after the COVID-19 pandemic.
+On March 17, 2021, Hui announced on his social network that his contract with Warner Music Hong Kong had officially expired, saying that he would focus his work as a dentist temporarily and plan to explore the Taiwanese music market after the COVID-19 pandemic.
 On March 31, Hui accepted an interview with TVB, and he was interviewed by TVB for the first time in nearly four years since he left.

 On October 4, 2021, Hui announced the establishment of his own record label, Alfrecords.
 On April 29, 2022, his 34th birthday, he released his 13th album, 2021, his first album since his independence.
 The album is released as an LP record exclusively and only 1231 limited copies were made.
 The lyrics of all songs in the album was written by lyricist Albert Leung.

 In January 2022, local media reported that ten Canto-pop singers and groups had been put on a blacklist of government-funded broadcaster RTHK, with radio DJs having been ordered not to play their songs.
 Hui was reportedly on the list.